 As set out in the SEN Code of Practice 2014, teachers are responsible and accountable for the progress and development of all the pupils in their class.

-High quality teaching is our first step in responding to pupils who have SEN. Class adaptations will be considered against the West Sussex Ordinarily Available Inclusive Practice document (hyperlink) for individual pupils.
-This document has been broken down into a toolkit for teachers to use to support best practice.
+High quality teaching is our first step in responding to pupils who have SEN. This will be differentiated for individual pupils.